trailofbits/algo/README.md

 Set-VpnConnectionIPsecConfiguration -ConnectionName "Algo" -AuthenticationTransformConstants SHA256128 -CipherTransformConstants AES256 -EncryptionMethod AES256 -IntegrityCheckMethod SHA256 -DHGroup Group14 -PfsGroup none
 ```

+### Linux Network Manager Clients (e.g., Ubuntu, Debian, or Fedora Desktop)

+Network Manager does not support AES-GCM.
+In order to support Linux Desktop clients, please choose the "compatible" cryptography and use at least Network Manager 1.4.1.
+See [Issue #263](https://github.com/trailofbits/algo/issues/263) for more information.

 ### Linux strongSwan Clients (e.g., OpenWRT, Ubuntu Server, etc.)

 Install strongSwan, then copy the included ipsec_user.conf, ipsec_user.secrets, user.crt (user certificate), and user.key (private key) files to your client device.
 These will require customization based on your exact use case.
 These files were originally generated with a point-to-point OpenWRT-based VPN in mind.